liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. prospect/prospector
 1. question/investigate/interrogate
 1. the school is famous for high standards of discipline
-1. teenaters in the rebellious period are always disobedient to their parents
 1. cram/cramped
 1. put up with/endure
 1. the government has taken a series of measures to appease the protesters